asiakay/beyond-the-lab/blog/2021-08-26-welcome/index.md

 ---
-slug: Welcome to "Beyond the Lab: Exploring the Intersection of Science and Spirituality
+slug: welcome-to-beyond-the-lab
-title: welcome-to-beyond-the-lab
+title: Welcome to "Beyond the Lab - Exploring the Intersection of Science and Spirituality
 authors: [slorber, yangshun]
 tags: [Science and Spirituality,
 Consciousness Studies,